 Maryland Drug & Alcohol Addiction Facts

 Many people in the state of Maryland struggle with drug use, from prescription opioid abuse to alcohol and methamphetamine.

-Here are some statistics that highlight the severity of substance use in this state and the impact it has on the population:
+Here are some statistics that highlight the severity of substance use in Maryland:

 Addiction Treatment At Ark Behavioral Health